z3tt/Z3tt/content/post/2019-12-24-merry-white-christmas.md

 ![snow-cover-dataviz-Berlin-annotated](/img/white-christmas/snow_history.png)

-Likely, I will come back to this plot in the next years and, hopefully, I am going to add a white snowflake soon so my daughter can tell her colleagues about snow on Christmas Eve—and also in general—in  and Germany.
+Likely, I will come back to this plot in the next years and, hopefully, I am going to add a white snowflake soon so my daughter can tell her colleagues about snow on Christmas Eve—and also in general—in Berlin and Germany.

 **I wish all of you a merry Christmas 2019, no matter if it's white, gray or blue!
 Enjoy your holidays and I hope to see you again in 2020!**